kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

     $this->_connection_type = 'db_master';
     $this->_sql_log_record($sql);

 MaxScale can do all that for you via [MaxScale Read-write splitting](https://mariadb.com/kb/en/mariadb-enterprise/mariadb-maxscale-21-readwritesplit/) and [MaxScale Query Log All Filter](https://mariadb.com/kb/en/mariadb-enterprise/mariadb-maxscale-14/maxscale-query-log-all-filter/).

+Rolling your own, however, you know exactly what you do.
+If you record all your data changing queries, that table may fill up very quickly, so you might implement a mechanism to regularly discard data as well.

+This is another example for a good use of partitioning a table, this time by a `RANGE`.
+The benefit is, that dropping lots of records by range cost nothing, as it is done immediately by dropping that particular partition.

 End of digression.

 Why roll your own, revisited
 ----------